jgmotta98/spectral-nexus/README.md

 * Outputs a report with informative graphs and tables in `*.pdf` indicating the five most similar compounds.

+## Learn More

+You can access addicional information and resources on the complete documentation [here](https://jgmotta98.github.io/spectral-nexus/)

 ## Credits

 - Baseline correction (Whittaker smoothing & airPLS) from [Z.-M. Zhang, S. Chen, and Y.-Z. Liang, 2010](https://doi.org/10.1039/B922045C).